 Friends of SS Nenana is a state non-profit dedicated to the renovation and preservation of the sternwheeler SS Nenana located in Pioneer Park in Fairbanks, Alaska.
 We’re very pleased to announce our recent joining with North Star Community Foundation (NSCF) as our fiscal sponsor.
 NSCF will provide administrative services and oversight in support of our organization and we will work under NSCF’s 501(c)(3) non-profit status.
 This partnership with NSCF is a critical step towards our goal to restore the SS Nenana and fundraising efforts in 2019.
 More about the North Star Community Foundation.

 Years of neglect and deferred maintenance have brought the SS Nenana – a beautiful piece of Alaskan history – to deplorable conditions.
-In April 2018, the Fairbanks Northstar Borough blocked all entrances to the sternwheeler and closed off this beloved historic landmark to the public due to lack of staffing and safety concerns.
+In April 2018, the Fairbanks Northstar Borough blocked all entrances to the sternwheeler and closed off this beloved historic landmark to the public due to safety concerns.

 Dedicated community members have since organized into the non-profit Friends of SS Nenana.
-Thanks to early efforts, the SS Nenana has recently been added to the Alaska Association for Historic Preservation’s Ten Most Endangered Historic Properties.
+Thanks to early efforts, the SS Nenana has recently been added to the Alaska Association for Historic Preservation’s Ten Most Endangered Historic Properties in 2018 and again for 2019.

 Back Row: Jeannie Creamer-Dalton of FOSSN, Geoff Granger, NSCF Liaison, Pete Pinney, Executive Director of NSCF.
 Front Row: Patty Peirsol and Trish De Nardo Schmidt of FOSSN.